 In these uncertain times, it’s important to understand exactly how our bodies process fear.
 Healthy Minded, a fear about accessibility and the power of the brain, explains very well how brain activity and hormone imbalances can contribute to our fear response and the possibility of developing phobias.
-In this blog, we go over fear and phobias from a neurophysiological perspective — with particular emphasis on brain waves and their role in the production of stress hormones or the manifestation of physical symptoms to fear.
+In this blog, we go over fear and phobias from a neurophysiological perspective — with particular emphasis on brain waves and their role in producing stress hormones or the manifestation of physical symptoms of fear.

 Table of Contents

 Brainwaves are electrical signals that originate in the brain.
 These signals can be recorded using electrodes placed on the scalp, which can provide valuable information about brain activity.
 Brainwaves can be divided into five main categories:

 - Alpha waves are the most common type of brain wave and are typically produced when a person is awake, but not actively engaged in mental activity.

 - Beta waves are associated with more active mental activity, and are often produced during times of stress or anxiety.